 The financial condition of the bureau is clearly presented in the reports of Captain James, who, in addition to his duties as superintendent of the eastern district, has acted as financial agent, with the assistance of Captain Seely, assistant quartermaster.
 The duties of the department have been very great, and have been faithfully discharged by these officers.
 In July, Colonel Heaton, agent of the United States treasury, turned over to the bureau a large amount of real estate in Wilmington, Newbern, and adjoining counties, which had been leased for terms varying from one month to one year.
 The collection of rents from several hundred lessees of tenements and farms has been a laborious work.
 But the examination and adjustment of claims for this property, and the restoration of it in accordance with the President's amnesty proclamations, has been more trying and perplexing.
-Nearly all, however, is now out of our hands, and unless a re-examination of these claims is forced upon us by application for rents, on the ground that the property was not abandoned, we shall be able hereafter to devote all of our time to our appropriate work.
+Nearly all, however, is now out of our hands, and unless a re-examination of these claims is forced apon us by application for rents, on the ground that the property was not abandoned, we shall be able hereafter to devote all of our time to our appropriate work.

-The following summary of operations presents the leading facts to the foregoing report:
+The following summary of operations presents the leading facts to the foregoing report: -

+ing report.

+Receipts for the quarter \$44,913 24

+Current expenses

+For soldiers' families from bounty fund j

+Remitted to treasury

+76

-Receipts for the quarter.
-Current expenses Balance credited October 1, 1865 11,001 48
+Balance credited October 1, 1865 11,001 48

-Farms, 128; acres on farms cultivated, 8,540; acres of pine lands worked, about 50,000; freedmen employed on farms, 6,102; contracts witnessed, 257; freedmen employed under them, 1,847; marriages registered, 512; orphans apprenticed, 42; schools established, 63; teachers employed, 85; scholars attending, 5,642; cases of crime reported for trial, 12; cases of difficulty settled, reported in full, 257; cases not reported in writing, several thousand; rations issued, 508,924; value of, dollars, 106,36511; hospitals, 14; sick in hopitals, &c., attended by direction of the bureau, 54,441; deaths, whole number of freedmen reported, in hospitals, camps, and towns adjoining, 2,680.
+Farms, 128; acres on farms cultivated, 8,540; acres of pine lands worked, about 50,000; freedmen employed on farms, 6,102; contracts witnessed, 257; freedmen employed under them, 1,847; marriages registered, 512; orphans apprenticed, 42; schools established, 63; teachers employed, 85; scholars attending, 5,642; cases of crime reported for trial, 12; cases of difficulty settled, reported in full, 257; cases not reported in writing, several thousand; rations issued, 508,924; value of, dollars, 106,365 11; hospitals, 14; sick in hospitals, &c., attended by direction of the bureau, 54,441; deaths, whole number of freedmen reported, in hospitals, camps, and towns adjoining, 2,680.

-Reports of sick and deaths embraces all cases in the vicinity of stations, and with which the bureau has in any way been connected.
+Reports of sick and deaths embrace all cases in the vicinity of stations, and with which the bureau has in any way been connected.